sufiyankhanz/website-4/README.rst

     cd frontend/vue
     npm install
-    npm run build:issues  # for a production build npm run build:issues-dev  # for a development build and watch file changes
+    npm run build: issues  # for a production build npm run build:issues-dev  # for a development build and watch file changes

 Once your PostgreSQL database is configured (explained in the paragraph below),